Video Game Intervention, social media/internet browsing intervention

 a.
 Ice cream at a local ice cream shop, or pizza at the local pizza place.

 b.
-The child chooses restaurant next time the family goes out for dinner.
+The child chooses a restaurant next time the family goes out for dinner.

 c.
 The child chooses a movie to rent for family movie night.